 In October 1993, another BMWNA SI came out, this time it was 12-019-93 (2611).
 This bulletin supposedly covered all boxer models from 1980, except R1100 models (obviously, there were no R1100 models made yet, to say except to, for the prior bulletin).
 The date of models 'from 1980' is wrong.
 BMW made no mention of the 1979 model, which had the same setup, but the Bosch board was used.
 The Bosch-labeled boards mostly did not have the problem of no-bent-leads before soldering for the 6 big power diodes ...but, see earlier.
 Note, however, that it makes no difference about the boards here.
 The bulletin should have said 1979 onwards ...and, the bulletin also forgot that BMW changed back the type of mounts in 1992 (I think it was 1992, some may have been later).

 Well ...that may be confusing, but that is OK, as quickly another bulletin supersedes that one.
 But, you will still need this second bulletin information, ... so ...here is the information from this October 1993 bulletin:

 COMPLAINTS: diode board grounding wires getting hot, stiff, solder melting, melted insulation; alternator output falls below 13.2 volts.

 CAUSE: increased resistance at the diode ground points due to corrosion of the ground wires and bolts.

-That 'wire' is really a three wire arrangement, one end of each connecting to a common lug.
-That means this harness that has 4 lugs total.
+That 'ground wire' is really a three wire 'spider' arrangement, one end of each connecting to a common lug.
+That means this harness has 4 lugs total.
 This entire assembly was to be installed such as to tie the diode board, timing case cover, and the engine housing, all together, electrically.